INK-USC/XCSR/docs/leaderboard.md

 }
 ```

-Your submission will be reviewed by the X-CSR team and added to the leaderboard once we verify the results.
+Your submission will be reviewed by the X-CSR team and added to the leaderboard.